ASIC identifies poor reportable situations compliance by AFSLs

 The reportable situations regime requires licensees to identify, fix and report their problems to the regulator to life industry standards and improve consumer outcomes.
 It also helps ASIC to identify any emerging systemic issues.

-The corporate regulator reviewed 14 licensees of various sizes who had either low number of reports or had not reported at all between October 2021-June 2024.
+Following this report, the corporate regulator broke it down further and has now reviewed 14 licensees of various sizes that had either low number of reports or had not reported at all between October 2021 and June 2024.

 “ASIC expects all licensees, regardless of size, to have robust systems and processes in place to ensure timely detection and reporting of non-compliance,” it said.